Agentic AI: The New Paradigm

 Multi-Layered Cognitive Design

-Contemporary agent architectures often separate functionality into distinct cognitive layers.
-This modular structure supports both reactive control and high-level reasoning.
+Modern agent architectures frequently compartmentalize functionality into discrete cognitive layers.
+This modular structure allows for both high-level reasoning and reactive control.

 Deliberative Layer

-This layer supports planning, goal selection, and structured reasoning.
-Agents use symbolic planners, search algorithms, or neural policies to allocate resources, choose strategies, and solve complex tasks.
+This layer helps with planning, choosing goals, and structured reasoning.
+Agents use symbolic planners, search algorithms, or neural policies to figure out how to use resources, pick strategies, and solve hard problems.

 Meta-Cognitive Layer